jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 ### dimension types & dimension table types

-Types of Dimensions :
+- Types of Dimensions :
 	- Conformed Dimension - separate dimension tables. creating consistency.
 The same dim table can be referenced by the multiple fact tables.
 	- Degenerated Dimension – the dimension attributes are stored as part of the fact table and not in a separate dimension table.
 Usually used when a dimension has only one attribute.
 	- Junk Dimension – A junk dimension is a single dimensional table with a combination of different and unrelated attributes.
 This is to avoid having a large number of foreign keys in the fact table.
 	- Role play dimension – It is a dimension table that has multiple valid relationships with a fact table.
 For example, a fact table may include foreign keys for both ship date and delivery date.
 But the same dimension attributes apply to each foreign key so the same dimension tables can be joined to the foreign keys.

-* Slowly Changing Dimensions table types:
+- Slowly Changing Dimensions table types:
 	- Type 1  is to over write the old value. (no history, overwrite the row)
 	- Type 2 is to add a new row. (keep history.
 Add columns "active_flag, effective_start_date, effective_end_date", multiple rows)
 	- Type 3 is to create a new column. (new value, old value in one rows)

-### fact types & fact tabel types
+### fact attribute types & fact table types

-Types of Fact attributes:
+- Types of Fact attributes:
 	- Additive: Additive fact attributes can be summed up through ALL of the dimensions in the fact table.
 	- Semi-Additive: Semi-additive facts attributes can be summed up for some of the dimensions in the fact table, but not the others.
 	- Non-Additive: Non-additive facts attributes cannot be summed up for any of the dimensions present in the fact table.

-Types of Fact Tables:
+- Types of Fact Tables:
 	- Cumulative: This type of fact table describes what has happened over a period of time.
 For example, this fact table may describe the total sales by product by store by day.
 The facts for this type of fact tables are mostly additive facts.
 The first example presented here is a cumulative fact table.
 	- Snapshot: This type of fact table describes the state of things in a particular instance of time, and usually includes more semi-additive and non-additive facts.
 The second example presented here is a snapshot fact table.

 ## microservice, design patterns, RESTful API design

 ### data join

 Use two types of designs to handle data join in microservice architecture:

-- use public REST API to read data from other service, join data from other service and data from this servcie in the application,
+- join data at service application. use REST API to get data from other service, join data in the application.

-- use data event to publish data changes from the data's master service to other services. save the data in the other service local db. then join in the service's local database,
+- join data at service local database. use data events to publish data changes from the data's master service to a topic.
+Other services subscribes to the topic and save the data events in the service local db. then join data at the service's local database,

 ### distributed transactions design

 Always avoid distributed transactions.
 Instread, always use local transaction.